deividasst/nord_home_task_solution_1/README.md

 # Technologies
 - For E2E (front-end): CodeceptJS + Playwright(Node.js)
-- For Integration (API): CodeceptJS + Axios (Node.js) -> chose instead of jasmine + Axios because it's easier to set up and execution times are similar.
+- For Integration (API): CodeceptJS + Axios (Node.js) -> chose instead of Jasmine + Axios because it's easier to set up and execution times are similar.

 With CodeceptJS I have ability to write same code base for E2E and integrations tests.